jacebrowning/gitman/docs/use-cases/linked-features.md

 # Linking Related Feature Branches

-Another use case of `gitman` is to test experimental versions of related product sub-components.
+Another use case of Gitman is to test experimental versions of related product sub-components.
 In the [web app + API example](branch-tracking.md), a new feature might require changes in both the API and web app.

 ## Custom Locked Sources